 Working with intercultural communities of teachers has become increasingly more popular in remote teaching as it is easier to communicate with teachers from the Americas.
 As classrooms become increasingly multicultural and multi-ethnic, teachers need to acquire the knowledge, skills and attributes to adapt successfully to culturally diverse classrooms, engage learners and promote understanding and tolerance among cultures.

-Two experts on cultural engagement (one from Brazil; another from Peru) will discuss their perspectives, experiences as well as share practical resources to use in your lessons.
+Two experts on cultural engagement (one from Brazil; another from Peru) discuss their perspectives, experiences as well as share practical resources to use in your lessons.

 Learn more about our speakers: